-FOR THE FISCAL YEAR ENDED JUNE 30, 2016 (in thousands) Total net change in fund balances - governmental funds \$ (37,758) Amounts reported for governmental activities in the Statement of Activities is different because: Governmental funds report capitalizable and non-capitalizable capital outlays as expenditures.
+Total net change in fund balances - governmental funds

+Amounts reported for governmental activities in the Statement of Activities is different because:

+Governmental funds report capitalizable and non-capitalizable capital outlays as expenditures.
 However, in the Statement of Activities, the cost of those capitalizable assets is allocated over their estimated useful lives and reported as depreciation expense.
-This is the amount by which capitalized capital outlays (\$64,562) were less than depreciation (\$127,897) and disposed assets (\$5,236) in the current period.
-(68,571) The issuance of long-term debt provides a source of current financial resources to governmental funds.
+This is the amount by which capitalized capital outlays (\$64,562) were less than depreciation (\$53,270) and disposed assets (\$71,277) in the current period.

+The issuance of long-term debt provides a source of current financial resources to governmental funds.
 However, issuing debt increases long-term liabilities in the Statement of Net Position.
 Refundings of debt represent a use of current financial resources in governmental funds.
 However, refunding of debt decreases long-term liabilities in the Statement of Net Position.
+Also, governmental funds report the effect of debt premiums, discounts, deferral amounts on refunding when debt is first issued, but these amounts are deferred and amortized in the Statement of Activities:

+Debt proceeds

+Payment to escrow agent including interest and other charges

-Also, governmental funds report the effect of debt premiums, discounts, deferral amounts on refunding when debt is first issued, but these amounts are deferred and amortized in the Statement of Activities: Debt proceeds Payment to escrow agent including interest and other charges (319,123) 321,109 The repayment of long-term debt principal amount is reported as an expenditure in the governmental funds but reduces the liability in the Statement of Net Position.
-321,109 Principal payments 92,417 Internal service funds are used by the District to charge the costs of services, such as printing services to individual funds.
-The change in net position of internal service funds is reported within the governmental activities.
-53 In the Statement of Activities, certain expenses - compensated absences (vacation and sick leave and other post employment benefits) - are measured by the amounts earned during the year.
+Payment to escrow agent including interest and other charges 321,109 governmental funds but reduces the liability in the Statement of Net Position.

+The repayment of long-term debt principal amount is reported as an expenditure in the

+Internal service funds are used by the District to charge the costs of services, such as printing services to individual funds.
+The change in net position of internal service funds is

+In the Statement of Activities, certain expenses - compensated absences (vacation and sick leave and other post employment benefits) - are measured by the amounts earned during the year.
 In the governmental funds, however, expenditures for these items are measured by the amount of financial resources used (essentially, the amount actually paid) and for new retirees, the amount expected to be paid out for terminal sick leave over the next year.

+Net change in post-employment benefits obligation Net change in compensated absences Net change in other liabilities Net change in estimated liability for self-insured risks reported within the governmental activities.

+Principal payments

-Net change in post-employment benefits obligation (6,380) Net change in compensated absences Net change in other liabilities (7,494) (3,129) Net change in estimated liability for self-insured risks 3,263 Interest on long-term debt is not accrued in governmental funds, but rather is recognized as an expenditure when due, except matured interest payable which is accrued in the debt service funds.
-Net change in accrued interest on long-term debt (94) Change in debt related deferrals including deferred amounts and premiums/discounts are recognized as paid or received in the governmental funds but must be capitalized and amortized in the government-wide presentation.
+Interest on long-term debt is not accrued in governmental funds, but rather is recognized as an expenditure when due, except matured interest payable which is accrued in the debt service funds.

+Net change in accrued interest on long-term debt

+Change in debt related deferrals including deferred amounts and premiums/discounts are recognized as paid or received in the governmental funds but must be capitalized and amortized in the government-wide presentation.
 This amount represents the net amount between current year's additions and amortization of current and prior year's amounts.

-(60,162) Governmental funds report district pension contribution as expenditures.
+Governmental funds report district pension contribution as expenditures.
 However, in the statement of activities, the cost of pension benefits earned net of employee contributions is reported as pension expense.
 In addition, the amortization of changes in deferred pension adjustments is recorded through pension expense.
-97 226 pension adjustments is recorded through pension expense.
-87,326

-The accompanying notes to the basic financial statements are an integral part of this Statement.